Ian Woodley

-Ian Woodley (born 1960) is an English millionaire game show winner and professional poker player, based in Lee, South London.
+Ian Woodley (born 1960) is an English game show winner and professional poker player, based in Lee, South London.

 TFI Friday

 On 24 December 1999, Woodley won £1,000,000 on Chris Evans' television series TFI Friday, during the Someone's Going to be a Millionaire section of the show.
-This section was designed to guarantee a winner of £1,000,000 on British television for the first time (Who Wants to be a Millionaire? did not have a £1,000,000 winner until Judith Keppel won on 20 November 2000).
+This section was designed to guarantee a winner of £1,000,000 on British television for the first time (Who Wants to Be a Millionaire? did not have a £1,000,000 winner until Judith Keppel won on 20 November 2000).

 Woodley won the prize by successfully answering the question "In the film American Pie, what was the pie made from – cherries or apples?"
 After winning the money, Evans asked Woodley if the money would change his life; Woodley responded that it would not, and he intended to remain unemployed.

 In fact he was employed by J.Sainsbury Charlton depot as a warehouse operative.